ryanhabis/cloud_architecture/06_chat_system/chat_system_lab.md

 Repeat lab from `04_irc_deployment` Tasks 1-6.

+# Task 3: Build IRC system with cloud init

+Delete your VM!

+Re-do creation of VM and paste the contents of `vm_config.yml` into the **Custom Data** box on the *Advanced* page.

+Log in and check that everything has been installed automatically.

 # Task 3: Build the TeamBot program

 On your lab PC, open the TeamBot program in NetBeans and Build the project.